 In response to this Revelation, John declared in wide-eyed wonder:

 And there shall be no more curse.”

-What’s more, John’s Revelation concludes with heaven and earth becoming one (Revelation 21:1-27); that is, the separation between God’s abode and fallen earth is removed, and the harmony of the Eden’s garden is reimagined (Revelation 22:1-4).
-Of course, care must be taken to avoid jumping to literal conclusions of John’s graphic symbolism.
+What’s more, John’s Revelation concludes with heaven and earth becoming one (Revelation 21:1-27); that is, the separation between God’s abode and fallen earth is removed, and the harmony of Eden’s garden is reimagined (Revelation 22:1-4).
+Of course, care must be taken to avoid jumping to literal conclusions of John’s graphic symbolism (as with Peter’s metaphoric language in 2 Peter 3:10-13).
 However, the overwhelming sense of restoration is tangible.

 Think about all the words in the Bible that begin with the prefix “re-,” meaning, “to go back.”
 Revive, restore, redeem, repent, regenerate, renew, refresh, refine, reconcile, rebuild, repair and resurrect are a heap that come to mind.
 They all refer to God taking us and His creation back to something original.
 God’s not going to nuke the earth; He’s set on restoring it.